The Song That Doesn't End: Variations

 Alternative versions of the song use "never ends", and use the plural "friends".
-Other minor discrepancies in the lyrics may be due to the song being passed in the oral tradition from kid-to-kid.
+Other minor discrepancies in the lyrics may be due to the song being passed in the oral tradition from person-to-person.
 Such differences include "It just goes on and on..." (line 2), "And we’ll continue" (line 4), " and they continued" (line 4), “this is the song that killed my friends” (line 2), and "and they'll keep on" (line 4).
-A method that is sometimes used to end the song is to repeat "doesn't end doesn't end doesn't end" (line 1) as if the singer is a skipping record player.
+A method that is sometimes used to end the song is to repeat "doesn't end" (line 1) as if the singer is a skipping record player.

 Notable appearances and recordings

 The first official record was the release of a home video in 1988, distributed by Fries Home Video, a subdivision of Fries Entertainment, Inc. A version of the song was used as the closing theme of Lamb Chop's Play-Along, a 1992 televised puppet show on PBS.
 At the end of each episode, the puppets and children sang the verses of the song while hostess Shari Lewis would try in vain to stop them.
 They would eventually leave on her urging, even while beginning a sixth verse (which eventually fades away).
 Finally, at the end of the end credits, the puppet character Charlie Horse would return and try to get to sing the song again, until Shari successfully stops him a final time by covering his mouth.
 She orders him to "go away" (and not bring the song back in her sight ever again).
 As he obediently gets out of her sight, he slams the door (before she could tell him not to).

 A short rendition of the song appeared in a skit on the animated TV series Cartoon Planet (the skit is also featured on the companion album, Space Ghost's Musical Bar-B-Que).
 Brak sings the song until he is asked to stop by Zorak, who finds it annoying.
 Brak explains that he is unable to because it's the "song that doesn't end."
 He attempts to continue until Zorak loses his temper, causing Brak to cease, remarking, "I guess it just ended."